daftn/kids_sandbox/README.md

 - Worry about perfect syntax - debugging is learning!
 - Take Marvin's depression too seriously (it's all in good fun)

-### Understanding Marvin's Humor

-Marvin's pessimism is played for laughs and actually helps with learning:
-- His complaints make concepts memorable
-- The contrast between his misery and simple tasks is funny
-- Kids relate to feeling overwhelmed sometimes
-- His humor keeps lessons light and entertaining

-**Note for parents:** Marvin's "depression" is gentle and silly, not dark.
-It's more "sighing about doing easy tasks" than anything concerning.
-The Hitchhiker's Guide is a beloved family-friendly sci-fi comedy!

 ### Troubleshooting Common Issues

 **"Nothing happens when I run the program"**